 Most online course platforms are dedicated to delivering online course content, and online course content only.
 You won’t get all the features we’ve listed above, without adding in additional platforms or apps.

-With a Mighty Network, you’ll get every single feature we’ve listed above, making it easy to turn your online training business into a success.
-You’ll be able to create versatile course content, from videos and audio to PDFs and rich-media articles; get your students connected and excited with member-forward features; and grow your community down the line or add more courses and sub-groups in the future.
+You’ll be able to create versatile course content, from videos and audio to PDFs and rich-media articles; livestream within your network; get your students connected and excited with member-forward features; and grow your community down the line or add more courses and sub-groups in the future.
 Plus, you’ll be able to do it all on the web and via native mobile apps.

 Once you’ve figured out your platform, you’re ready to price your online course and deliver your content.